BrunoKaiser/IDIV/programms/html_Tree/readme_html_Tree.txt

 changed to 	if line:match("%-%-TickTable=") then the ticks can be made persistent.
 The restriction is that nodes does not have german Umlaute.

+10.4.4 reflexive_fengari_tree_functional_checklists_persistent_prio.html

+In this checklists the priority of a node can also be set in addition to the other functionalities of reflexive_fengari_tree_functional_checklists_persistent.html.

 11. simple_pure_Javascript_DB_tree.html

 This html file contains a programm with little differences in the functionality compared with simple_fengari_DB_tree_text.html, but written in pure Javascript.